DanielaValero/second-brain/notesbook/zettelkasten/projects 🧾/what's-that-for/real-time-app--tech-stack.md

-What is for: tech stack for an example real time app
+What's that for: tech stack for an example real time app
 #tools #softwareArchitecture #tradeRepublic